-Visit the Acoustic Neuroma Association (ANA) website for contact information on support groups listed by state.
+Get contact information on support groups listed by state at the Acoustic Neuroma Association (ANA) website.
 In California, support groups are located in San Diego, Long Beach, Los Angeles, Palo Alto, Sacramento, and San Francisco/Oakland.

 Patients also can request information from the ANA about support group leaders and meetings and obtain a free information packet.

 If there is no convenient local support group or an ANA member wants to network with patients in other areas, ANA members can access the Willing to Talk list ─ a list of ANA members who have had an acoustic neuroma, have gone through treatment and recovery and are now willing to have their contact information shared as a source of information and support.